jbe-jr/JR2/README.md

 * How is your company performing relative to competitors in the same domain?

 Out of 20 top similar robo-advising services from 20 different companies, Vanguard ranked right in the middle of the pack with an annualized rate of return of 3.42% over a two- and half-year span between Dec 31st, 2017 and June 30th, 2020.
 The lowest return percentage was 0.81% while the highest was 4.71%.
+Though it does hold the top spot in the world as of January 31st, 2021 for the largest amount of AUM (assets under management) for a robo-advisor at an amount of $231 billion.

 ## Recommendations